-Paid parking at St Kilda Road

-south of St Kilda Junction (commercial / retail) - per day fee increased above CPI following benchmarking with other areas.
-Fee based on hourly rate of \$1.00 (10 hr parking).
+• Paid parking at St Kilda Road - south of St Kilda Junction (commercial / retail) per day fee increased above CPI following benchmarking with other areas.
+Fee based on hourly rate of \$1.00 per hour (10 hr parking).

-Some fees were kept to 2021/22 levels and/or reduced to incentivise greater community use and to support the economic recovery of our city.
+Some fees were kept to 2021/22 levels and/or reduced to incentivise greater community use.
 These include:

-- Food services meals to optimise take up.

-- Libraries charges were not increased to encourage community access to services as part of the COVID-19 recovery.

-- St Kilda Esplanade Market fees - no significant increase in fees in 2022/23 to support our traders to recover from the impacts and restrictions of COVID-19 on the market.

-- Recreation activity fees

-have been adopted as per

-Department of Environment,

-Land, Water and Planning

-(DELWP) rates.

-- Part-year waiver of footpath trading permits to assist local traders recovering from the economic impacts of COVID-19 (until 1 November 2023).
+- Food services meals to optimise take up - Libraries charges were not increased to encourage demand for services as part of the COVID-19 recovery - St Kilda Esplanade Market fees no significant increase in fees is proposed in 2022/23 due to long-term impacts on the market caused by the COVID-19 pandemic and to assist with the recovery and incentive to traders - Recreation activity fees have been adopted as per Department of Environment, Land, Water and Planning (DELWP) rates - Part-year waiver of footpath trading permits to assist local traders recovering from the economic impacts of COVID-19 (until 1 November 2023).

-There are some new fees in 2022/23 to help manage demand and prevent cross-subsidisation of services by ratepayers:
+There are some new fees in 2022/23 to help manage demand and prevent crosssubsidisation of services by ratepayers:

-Parklet fees - introduction of new fees as part of Council's revitalisation program across the municipality (implemented from 1 January 2023) to allow 6 months for businesses to plan for the introduction of fees.
+• Parklet fees - introduction of new fees as part of Council's revitalisation program across the municipality (implemented from 1 January 2023) to allow 6 months for businesses to plan for the introduction of fees.

-Statutory fees may change during the financial year in accordance with updated Victorian Government legislation and regulation.
+Statutory fees (marked with \) may change during the financial year in accordance with updated Victorian Government legislation and regulation.
 The following are statutory fees that will be enforced from 2022/23:

-Roads Management Infringement Fees (Statutory Fees) for penalties for road works conducted without prior consent.
+• Roads Management Infringement Fees (Statutory Fees) for penalties for road works conducted without prior consent.